rtCamp/Frappe-Manager/docs/reference/migrations.md

 **What happens:**

 1. Migration fails
-2. Restores backups (config files, docker-compose files, MariaDB dump)
+2. Backups are restored (config files, docker-compose files, MariaDB dump)
-3. Bench returns to pre-migration state
+3. For a single bench: that bench returns to its pre-migration state.
+For `--all-benches`: the migration is reverted for **all** benches
 4. Exit with error

 !!! tip "Recommended for production benches"